 Nursing is a unique and dynamic profession that is committed to the comprehensive care of patients through health promotion, diagnosis, and treatment of actual or potential health problems.
 TJC Nursing provides hands-on skills training and clinical experiences that prepare nurses to enter the fast-growing healthcare field as a nurse.

 Nursing Information Sessions

 TJC Nursing hosts an Information Session for new students once a month.
 Don’t miss this great opportunity to learn about the pathways to becoming a Licensed Vocational Nurse or Registered Nurse, your first steps on how to apply, and what to expect as an Apache Nursing Student.
 See how you can join our next meeting!

-TJC offers two ways to become a nurse, the Licensed Vocational Nursing program, and the Associate Degree Nursing program, or RN program.
+TJC Nursing offers a Licensed Vocational Nursing track and an Associate Degree Nursing track.
 Though they sound similar, Licensed Vocational Nurses and Registered Nurses have less in common than you may think.

 Education: Two-year associate's degree required.

 Registered Nurses have an expanded set of duties such as providing and coordinating care, educating the public about various health conditions, providing advice and emotional support to individuals and their family members, and management and delegation within the health care environment.
 Registered Nurses are frequently employed in hospital settings.

 TJC Nursing offers three pathways in the RN track: Traditional RN, LVN-RN Transition, and Paramedic-RN Transition.
 The LVN-RN Transition pathway offers three different cohorts: Tyler AM, FastTrack PM, and Jacksonville AM.